rahul4507/rule-engine-backend/README.md

 # Rule Engine using AST

-A Django REST Framework based backend service with JWT token authentication.
+A Django REST Framework based backend service with JWT token authentication, that provides end-to-end authorization intelligence using Abstract Syntax Trees (AST), offering a complete 360-degree approach to creating, managing, and evaluating complex business rules.

 ## Prerequisites